GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/declare_permissions/index.md

 : contain one or more [match patterns][doc-match] that give access to one or more hosts.
 Changes may trigger a [warning](#warnings).

 `"optional_host_permissions"`
-: are like regular `host_permissions`, but are granted by the user at runtime, rather than in advance.
+: are like regular `host_permissions`, but are granted by the user at runtime, rather than at install time.

 Permissions help to limit damage if your extension is compromised by malware.
 Some permission warning are displayed to users for their consent before installation or at runtime, as detailed in [Permission with warnings](#warnings).